AnyChart/docs.anychart.com/Chart_Editor/Configuration.md

 ### Tabs

-Steps contain tabs which are identified by their names defined by {api:anychart.enums.EditorTabs}anychart.enums.EditorTabs{api} enum.
+Steps contain tabs which are identified by their names.
+The names of the tabs are listed in the {api:anychart.enums.EditorTabs}anychart.enums.EditorTabs{api} enum.
 Tabs within steps can also be disabled:

 ```
 var editor = anychart.editor();